 The CUMU headquarters team manages events, communications, finances, and operations in addition to serving as liaison to partner organizations.

-Debbie’s background includes ten years in the financial services industry at two Baltimore firms, Alex Brown and Wachovia Securities.
+Debbie’s background includes ten years in the financial services industry at two Baltimore firms.
 Debbie holds an M.B.A. from Loyola University Maryland and a B.S. in business administration and marketing from Towson University.

-Valerie Holton, Ph.D., currently serves as CUMU’s executive director and as executive editor of its peer-reviewed journal, Metropolitan Universities (MUJ).
-She brings to these roles over 25 years of experience in and across universities and non-profit organizations, as a faculty member, administrator, Fulbright Senior Scholar, practitioner, and consultant.
+Valerie Holton serves as executive director for CUMU.
+She brings over 25 years of experience in and across universities and non-profit organizations, as a faculty member, administrator, Fulbright Senior Scholar, practitioner, and consultant.
 Valerie has developed and strengthened internal and external partnerships to advance strategic and operational imperatives to deepening our public mission.
-Her work leverages the potential of the community and of university-community partnerships to address the complex social problems affecting the community, particularly women and their families.
 Valerie’s scholarship draws on her professional experience by examining organizational change and impact.

-Prior to being named as the interim executive director, Valerie also was CUMU’s senior fellow, facilitated its strategic planning processes, developed and led the Barbara A. Holland Scholar-Administrator Award, and guided the early development of CUMU’s partnership with The Democracy Collaborative, which later expanded into the Anchor Learning Network.
+Valerie has served as CUMU’s senior fellow, facilitated its strategic planning processes, developed and led the Barbara A. Holland Scholar-Administrator Award, and guided the early development of CUMU’s partnership with the Democracy Collaborative, which later expanded into the Anchor Learning Network.
+After serving as an author and guest editor, she served as the editor of Metropolitan Universities journal (MUJ) from 2016 to 2023.

-Valerie holds a B.A. in psychology from The College of William & Mary, and her masters and Ph.D. in social work from Virginia Commonwealth University.
+Valerie holds a B.A. in psychology from The College of William & Mary, and a masters and Ph.D. in social work from Virginia Commonwealth University.
+She continues to teach courses with National Yang Ming Chaio Tung University in Taipei, Taiwan.